CsillaFarkas/ParetoPick-R/README.md

 ## Prio 2
   * catch empty selection and replace "replacement has length zero" with "no optima fulfill these conditions"
   * add a small spinner to the Check Data button to clarify that it takes a while
-  * output of convert_optain is printed twice, would look better with single-line output